Texas man indicted after alleged shooting in Killeen last year

-A Texas man was indicted by a Bell County grand jury this week after Killeen police said he shot a man several times after a pool party last year.
+A Texas man was indicted by a Bell County grand jury last week after Killeen police said he shot a man several times after a pool party last year.

 Kawoma Shalomma White Jr., 25, of Mesquite was indicted on Wednesday on a charge of aggravated assault with a deadly weapon.